5GAA Privacy Notice

 The 5GAA – 5G Automotive Association e.V.
 (5GAA) places great importance on the protection of your personal data and is committed to comply with all applicable data protection laws and regulations.

-The following Privacy Notice will provide you with information about the personal data we collect, process and use when you visit 5GAA’s website, become a member of the association, or otherwise use of our services.
+The following Privacy Notice will provide you with information about the personal data we collect, process and use when you visit 5GAA’s website, become a member of the association, otherwise use our services or when we interact or communicate with you in any other way.
 Please note that if you use services provided by third parties, only the Privacy Notice of these third parties shall apply to the personal data processed via these services.

 1. Who is responsible for the processing of your personal data?